jacoblister/noisefloor/README.md

 ## Requirements

-1. Linux Build environemnt
+1. Linux Build environment

-   This is requred for the gopherjs transpiler - building under Windows is posible with `Bash on Ubuntu on Windows`
+   This is required for the gopherjs transpiler - building under Windows is possible with `Bash on Ubuntu on Windows`

 2. `go`